How to Find and Fix Thin Content to Boost Engagement?

 Google will devalue content that has any of these traits-

--Content that lacks original insights or information
+-Lack of original insights or information

--Content primarily created for search rankings and does not help users
+-Primarily created for search rankings and does not help users

 -Regurgitated or copied writing from other sources that does not add value

-types of thin content
+Type of thin content

 What are the types of thin content?

+Thin content is not always glaringly obvious.
+Such content shows up in different forms on blogs, landing pages and also in site structure itself.
+And then some pages have actually very little depth, and it just repeats or shifts information around.
 Understanding the various forms of thin content helps you identify and address these issues more effectively.
 Let us get into it-

 [1] Poorly written blogs